digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

     .. assert:: bob.uid.id.unwrap == "Bob"

 This creates the new parties in the participants' respective namespaces.
-It also notifies the domain of the new parties and allows the participants to submit commands on behalf of those parties.
+It also notifies the sync domain of the new parties and allows the participants to submit commands on behalf of those parties.
-The domain allows this since, e.g., Alice's unique identifier uses the same namespace as ``participant1`` and ``participant1`` holds the secret key of this namespace.
+The sync domain allows this since, e.g., Alice's unique identifier uses the same namespace as ``participant1`` and ``participant1`` holds the secret key of this namespace.
 You can check that the parties are now known to ``mydomain`` by running the following:

 .. snippet:: getting_started